CRESYM/colib0.github.io/pages/models/generations/SM1/index.md

 | $$v_f$$ | Field voltage | $$V$$ |
 | $$\mathcal{L}_{ww'}$$ | Total inductance between two windings (can be itself) | $$H$$ |

 #### Parameters

-Move here all the parameters that you use in your final set of equations.

 | Parameter | Description | Unit |
 | --- | --- | --- |